Sarah Williams

 Guy Mawson

-Guy is a Senior Associate in the Family team and has significant experience across the full range of private family law work.
+Guy is a Partner in the Family team and has significant experience across the full range of private family law work.
 In particular, he acts for high net worth individuals regarding financial claims on separation.
 Such cases often involve multi-jurisdictional issues, trust structures and complex assets.
 Guy frequently act for clients with a high profile for whom reputation management is a key consideration.

 Guy also specialises in sensitive children matters, including those with significant welfare concerns and where serious allegations are made.
 He has extensive experience advising high net worth individuals on prenuptial agreements, often working closely with family offices and private client advisers.